solid/authentication-panel/README.md

 * [current draft](https://github.com/solid/authentication-panel/blob/master/oidc-authentication.md)
 * [open issues](https://github.com/solid/authentication-panel/issues?q=is%3Aissue+is%3Aopen+label%3ASolid-OIDC)

-**Please don't submit pull requests on the current draft.
-Instead please create an issue to provide your feedback.
-We will open this draft to pull requests as soon as current editors fully hand it over to the CG**.

 ## Meetings

 Meetings of the Authentication panel take place at 10AM eastern on Mondays.
 Meeting details listed below: